-Homemade Bisquick (homemade baking mix).
+Homemade Bisquick is an easy homemade baking mix.
 This recipe is made with only 4 ingredients and is so easy to make.
-There are no nasty ingredients involved and it lasts for months, a great pantry staple!
+There are no unnecessary ingredients involved and it lasts for months, a great pantry staple!

 I have several recipes that call for Bisquick.
 But, since I have had such amazing results with the GAPS diet and have begun a more traditional diet, I now read labels.

 And yes, the Bisquick box, typical of most highly processed foods, is filled with chemicals and preservatives.
 So began my quest for a healthier, homemade Bisquick substitution.

 Homemade Bisquick is made with minimal ingredients